balOS/quartz/content/Q- How do explorer communities attract a hacker community.md

 ---
-title: "Q- How do explorer communities attract a hacker community"
+title: Q- How do explorer communities attract a hacker community
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: question
 ---
 [[Q- How might we facilitate healthy social dynamics with hacker communities and typical end users]]